Packing triangles in weighted graphs: Introduction

 \section{Introduction}

 We shall assume in this paper that graphs are simple, and use the term \DEF{multigraph} when parallel edges are permitted.
 Let $G = (V,E)$ be a graph and let $\cT=\cT(G)$ be the set of triangles of $G$.
-We define a \DEF{packing} to be a set of edge-disjoint triangles and a \DEF{transversal} to be a set of edges which meets every triangle.
-(These are the usual packing and transversal parameters for the hypergraph with vertex set $E$ and hyperedges corresponding to $\cT$.)
+A \DEF{packing} is a set of edge-disjoint triangles and a \DEF{transversal} is a set of edges which meets every triangle.
 We define the following parameters:

+These are the usual packing and transversal parameters for the hypergraph with vertex set $E$ and hyperedges corresponding to $\cT$.

-It is immediate that $\nu(G) \le \tau(G) \le 3 \nu(G)$ since given a maximum set $\cT'$ of $\nu(G)$ edge-disjoint triangles, every transversal must contain at least one edge from each triangle in $\cT'$, and on the other hand, the set of all edges in $\cT'$ is a transversal.
+It is immediate that $\nu(G) \le \tau(G) \le 3 \nu(G)$ since, given a maximum set $\cT'$ of $\nu(G)$ edge-disjoint triangles, every transversal must contain at least one edge from each triangle in $\cT'$, and on the other hand, the set of all edges in $\cT'$ is a transversal.
 The following conjecture was proposed by Tuza \cite{Tuza1} in 1981.
 It asserts that the trivial upper bound $3\nu$ on $\tau$ can be improved.

 \begin{conjecture}[Tuza] ~$2 \nu(G) \ge \tau(G)$ for every graph $G$. \end{conjecture}